slime-systems/slime-document--support/docs/api.md

 ## Simple Transaction API

-APIs for a trading transaction that only requires a single document once it is settled
+APIs for a trading transaction that only requires a single document once it is settled.

 ### Simple Transaction: Initiate with Receipt